 Other than The Equitable Life Assurance Society ("ELAS"), the Group's insurance subsidiaries are private companies limited by shares.
-The Group's core insurance subsidiaries are ULP, registered and domiciled in England and Wales, Utmost Limited (UL") and Quilter International Isle of Man Limited ("QIIOM") registered and domiciled in the Isle of Man, Utmost PanEurope dac ("UPE") and Quilter International Ireland dac ("QIID") registered and domiciled in Ireland, and Utmost Worldwide Limited ("UW"), registered and domiciled in Guernsey.
+The Group's core insurance subsidiaries are ULPL, registered and domiciled in England and Wales, Utmost International Isle of Man Limited ("UIIOM") registered and domiciled in the Isle of Man, Utmost PanEurope dac ("UPE") registered and domiciled in Ireland and Utmost Worldwide Limited ("UW"), registered and domiciled in Guernsey.
 ELAS is registered and domiciled in England and Wales and is a company limited by guarantee.